BrandonHannan/SoftwareFrameworksAssignment/README.md

     - If the user exists, then it sends back a 200 OK response with { user: SessionStorageUser, valid: true, error: "" }.
 Where the user variable contains all the user's information other than the password.

 6. Client Response: The Angular AuthenticationService receives the success response.
-The local storage `'Credentials'` is set with the user's details and the login component then calls upon the router to navigate to the account component.
+The local storage `Credentials` is set with the user's details and the login component then calls upon the router to navigate to the account component.
 However, if the response is a failure, then the login component initialises the error message from the received response and the notification service is called to notify the user for the error.

 <strong>New User Registration</strong>
 1. Client (Angular): A "SuperAdmin" user clicks the "Create New User" button on the account page and fills out the registration form which includes the new user's username, email and password in the register component and clicks the "Create New User" button.